bentoml/BentoML/docs/source/scale-with-bentocloud/administering/manage-users.rst

 Invite a new user
 -----------------

-1. Click your user name in the top-right corner of any BentoCloud page, then select **Members**.
+1. Click your profile image in the top-right corner of any BentoCloud page, then select **Members**.
 2. On the **Members** page, click **Invite new member**.
 3. In the dialog that appears, provide the following information: